ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 | `Expiration`             | Container | `Days` or `Date`                       | `Rule`                   | Limit 1.   |
 | `Days`                   | Non-negative integer | None                        | `Expiration`             | Must be a value greater than 0. |
 | `Date`                   | Date                 | None                        | `Expiration`             | Must be in ISO 8601 Format. |
-{: caption="Table 13.
-Body of the request schema" caption-side="top"}
+{: caption="Table 18.
+Body of the request schema" caption-side="bottom"}

 **Syntax**
 {: http}